sirnewton01/post-web/README.md

 ### Hidden content

 Content is often hidden from the user making it a real problem when some of that content is malicious.
-Hyperlinks are often abbreviated hiding the real destination making it more difficult for users to discern whether they are going to a trusted or untrusted site.
+Hyperlinks are usually abbreviated hiding the real destination making it more difficult for users to discern whether they are going to a trusted or untrusted site.
 The same applies to hidden HTML elements on the page.